Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     You need to follow below steps to start using web workers for counting example

     1. Create a Web Worker File: You need to write a script to increment the count value.
-Let's name it as counter.js
+Let’s name it as counter.js

     <!-- -->